馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 Consider alternatives when:

-• The candidate needs a direct path to permanent residence (the H-1B allows dual intent, making green card sponsorship more straightforward)
+• The candidate needs a direct path to permanent residence.
+The H-1B allows dual intent, making green card sponsorship more straightforward.
+That said, E-3 holders can pursue employer-sponsored permanent residence through the EB-2 or EB-3 categories while holding E-3 status.
+The process involves three filings:

-• The role doesn't require a bachelor's degree (specialty occupation requirement)
+• The role doesn't require a bachelor's degree.
+If the role doesn't meet the specialty occupation definition, the E-3 won't work.

-Did You Know: The E-3 visa can be renewed indefinitely in two-year increments.
+The E-3 can be renewed indefinitely in two-year increments.
 Unlike the H-1B, which has a six-year maximum stay (with limited exceptions), an E-3 worker can remain in the U.S. for as long as they maintain a qualifying job and valid status.
 For employers building long-term teams, this means no artificial expiration date on your hire.

 Frequently asked questions